wang-angela/decor-gator/Sprint2.md

 ## What backend accomplished in Sprint 2:
 1. Created a file called handlers.go that creates a token that is required to access a given page.
 2. Made a file called images.go that can store image byte data in the database.
+3. Implented cors and allowed frontend to communicate with backend
+4. Implemented unit tests for nearly all functions

 ## What backend didn't get accomplished:
 1. Not able to get the user token to work in a web broswer nor be able to set a cookie after logging into an account.